Living and Dying at Home

 Our usual ideas and attitudes around food simply don’t apply at end-of-life.
 As the body is dying, food is not needed as we would expect.
 You may need to shift your expectations to what is reasonably achievable given the circumstances.
 In fact, to gently force your person to eat or drink when they are weak or sleepy may actually be a choking hazard.

 According to one recent study, patients in advanced stages of disease may experience depression or anxiety.
 Some of the characteristics that could alert you to depression would be a lack of energy or initiative, fatigue, weight loss, and a lack of appetite.
 It can be confusing because many of these indicators are also part of the dying process.
 The Geriatric Depression Scale may help you to identify when your person’s mood goes beyond the struggle of adjusting to the situation.
-CNS will add information on Caregiver depression.

 7.8 Existential Distress, Pain, and Suffering